rhencke/rebol/extensions/README.md

 natives which are implemented in the core.
 (Though this is not recommended for most tasks, as the internal API changes frequently--and is easier to get wrong if one is not fairly well versed in how Rebol is implemented.)

-### Future Directions

-Currently extensions are kept in the main repository to make it easier to keep them updated, when the internal API or build mechanisms change.
-Once those stabilize, they should be their own individual projects with their own issue trackers and maintainers.

-As the core is further streamlined to implement just the essentials of the language, more parts are expected to be factored out as extensions.